01 of 50

 Use Ventilated Doors on Closet Laundry

 The addition of laundry appliances in a dressing area doesn't have to look so obvious.
 Terracotta Design Builders concealed the laundry appliances with stylish ventilated doors.
-The doors are attractive and also help to vent excessive heat and moisture that could cause mold and mildew problems.Continue to 34 of 50 below.
+The doors are attractive and also help to vent excess heat and moisture that could cause mold and mildew problems.Continue to 34 of 50 below.

 34 of 50

-Create an Efficiency Kitchen with Laundry Appliances
+Create an Efficiency Kitchen With Laundry Appliances

 As more people move toward smaller homes including apartments and condos, the laundry room is often sacrificed.
 For anyone who has to make trips to a communal laundry room or laundromat, having a washer and dryer in their living space is fabulous.
 With careful planning like this one from Bosch Appliances, a washer and dryer can be accommodated without giving up much floor space.Continue to 35 of 50 below.